SpeakerNet News Teleseminars

 Is this just lecture, or can I ask questions?

-How do I know I've called the right number?
+How do I know I’ve called the right teleseminar number?

 You'll call in a few minutes before the session is set to begin.
 The host will ask you your name when you call in.
 (Others in the room will hear a short beep to let them know someone has arrived.)
 If you are the first one in the room, you'll just wait a minute or two until someone else arrives.

-What if I'll be a little late for the call?
+What if I’ll be a little late for the seminar?

-If you dial in late, we may not ask you to introduce yourself, as it would interrupt the expert.
-If you're really late, call in anyway.
-You can always purchase a recording afterwards (at a discount) to see what you missed.
-Or you can dial in and listen to a recording made by the bridge line company.
+If you are late, please do not introduce yourself, as it would interrupt the expert.
+If you’re really late, call in/log in anyway.
+Since you’re registered, you will be sent the MP3 recording to hear what you missed.
+For webinars, you will be sent a link to a video of what happened during the session.

 Do I have to be computer literate?

-Will I be given a toll-free number to call?
+Will I be given a toll-free number to call for the teleseminar?

-No, you will be given a number to call in Oregon.
+No, you will be given a number to call which will probably be long-distance for you.
 (We will be using different numbers for different teleseminars.)
 You are responsible for paying for the call, which will appear on your long distance phone bill as a regular long distance call.
-No other charges are tacked on to the call, just whatever your long distance company charges you for a call to Oregon.
-We don't make any money whatsoever off the long distance call.
+No other charges are tacked on to the call, just whatever your long distance company charges you.
+We don’t make any money whatsoever off the long distance call.

 Can I talk to other participants during the call?